2004 Nextel All-Star Challenge: Format and eligibility

 The 90 laps of the Nextel All-Star Challenge was divided into three segments.
 Caution laps between segment breaks were not counted.
 The first segment was 40 laps long.
 Mandatory 10-minute pit stops/breaks were implemented in between both segment breaks.
 During the first 10-minute break, a random ping pong ball (each ball would have one NASCAR on Fox announcer or pit reporter on it) picked by Chris Myers would lead Myers to open a giant, promotional Nextel flip phone of the corresponding announcer.
 Each phone had a number that would decide how many cars would be inverted to start Segment 2, a 30-lap segment.
 After the second 10-minute break, drivers would race in a 20-lap shootout to decide the winner of the Nextel All-Star Challenge.

 Drivers who had won in the previous season and the first 11 eleven races of the current season were automatically eligible to qualify for the Nextel All-Star Challenge.
-In addition, previous champions and former Nextel All-Star Challenge winners within the last 10 years (1994-2003) were also automatically eligible.
+In addition, previous Cup Series champions and former Nextel All-Star Challenge winners within the last 10 years (1994-2003) were also automatically eligible.

 Teams who were not automatically eligible to qualify, but still wanted to have a chance at entering the Nextel All-Star Challenge were made to race in a qualifying race called the Nextel Open, a 30-lap shootout event where the winner of the event would qualify to race in the Nextel All-Star Challenge.
 Teams who were in the Top 50 in the 2003 NASCAR Winston Cup Series owner's points standings were allowed to race in the Nextel Open.
-In addition, a televote was made open to the public where the driver who got the most votes from the public would also qualify to move on to the Nextel All-Star Challenge.
+For the first time in the 20-year history of the race, a televote was made open to the public where the driver who got the most votes from the public would also qualify to move on to the Nextel All-Star Challenge.